liborty/rstats/README.md

 Sums of distances, Centroid, Medoid, Geometric Median, Eccentricity.
 * Relationships between sets of multidimensional vectors: Zero median data, Trend.

+Trait VecVec is entirely unchecked, you should  check your data upfront.

 ## Releases